 Due to COVID-19 a few things have changed.
 The Museum cafe is operating a reduced menu and takeaway service only.
 All visitors to the Museum cafe are requested to wear a face covering and register for track and trace, either by the NHS Covid-19 App or by providing your contact details to a member of the cafe team.
 Please read our FAQ’s for further information about what to expect on your visit.

-Enjoy waterside dining at the Museum’s stunning new Wattle & Daub café, with fantastic views across the mill pond from the interior and the café deck.
-Open to Museum visitors and the general public, our cafe is also dog friendly.
+Enjoy waterside dining at the Museum’s stunning café, with fantastic views across the mill pond.
+Open to both Museum visitors and to the general public, our café is dog-friendly and has free parking.

-We guarantee that the food we serve you is of the very best quality and we produce a range of high-quality products that you can take away with you, including stoneground flour, biscuits and our unique blend of coffee.
+We guarantee that the food we serve you is of the very best quality and we produce a range of high-quality products that you can take away with you, including stone-ground flour and biscuits (available from our gift shop).

-Please note that the café ceases to serve hot meals at 3pm daily – snacks, drinks and ice creams are available from the counter until closing.
+Please note that the café stops serving hot meals at 3pm daily – snacks, drinks and ice creams are available from the counter until closing.